Nazneen-akram/javascript-typescript-piaic-calculator/README.md

 The code is structured to be interactive and user-friendly, allowing the user to perform calculations with ease.

 ## Dependencies
-inquirer: For capturing user input.
+1. inquirer: For capturing user input.
-chalk: For adding colored output to the console.
+2. chalk: For adding colored output to the console.
 ## Author
-[Nazneen Akram]
+<font color="red">Nazneen Akram</font>